ebzeal/3D-Scene-microservices/README.md

-# 3D-Scene Gateway Service
+# 3D-Scene Microservices

-An API that sits between the client and multiple services
+An app that serves API from multiple services

 # Documentation